Please scroll down for submission guidelines.

 Tips to help get your book reviewed by the review team

 - Get my name right on the contact form.
+(To whom it may concern, Hey There, or not bothering with any name, rarely work for bloggers)

 - Don’t do a copy and paste request across many book blogs.
 You should look at every book blog individually, and write your request according to the blog’s submission guidelines.